daeuniverse/dae/docs/getting-started/troubleshooting.md

 # lsof -i:53 -n
 ```

 If does, stop the service process or change its listening port from 53 to others.

-### Common troubleshooting
+Do not forget to modify `/etc/resolv.conf` to make DNS accessible (for example, with content `nameserver 223.5.5.5`, but do not use `nameserver 127.0.0.1`).